 A couple examples are:

-- Disney Store has a few days a year where they offer free shipping.
+- Some stores online have a few days a year where they offer free shipping.

 - Each year, for one day, almost every site participates in Free Shipping Day and shipping is free.